depositar/ckanext-data-depositario/doc_en/appendix/fields/basic_information_fields.rst

    * - Wikidata Keywords
      - No
-     - The short term to describe the contents of the dataset.
-You can search and select keywords from Wikidata by an autocomplete dropdown list as shown below [#]_.
+     - Search Wikidata items for keywords to describe the dataset as shown below [#]_.
+       For labels that are specific to your projects or datasets (eg. grant no.), use Tags instead.
-       Wikidata entries are multilingual, which means the language of keywords may align with the site language setting.
-Use the Tags field above when there is no proper entry in the Wikidata to describe the dataset.
+       The language of keywords may align with the site language setting.
      - Accept multiple values.

    * - Tags
      - No
      - Here you may add tags that will help people find the data and link it with other related data.
-Please only use this field when there is no proper entry in the Wikidata to describe the dataset.
-Otherwise, use the Wikidata Keywords field above instead.
+       Tags should be used as labels that are specific to your projects or datasets.
      - Accept multiple values.
 Must be a valid unicode string, -, _, or . characters.
        The length limit for the tag is from 1 characters to 100 characters.

    * - Language
      - No
      - The language of the dataset (e.g., Chinese or Japanese).
-Main language (according to Wikipedia: `World language`_ and `Languages of Taiwan`_) will be listed first, followed by other ISO 639-3 languages in alphabetical order.
+Main language (according to Wikipedia: `World language`_) will be listed first, followed by other ISO 639-3 languages in alphabetical order.
      - Accept multiple values.
 Must be a language defined in ISO 639-3.